M-MLV Reverse Transcriptase, RNase H Minus, Point Mutant: A Cost-Effective Alternative to SuperScript® II

 Materials

-11156LATable 1.
+Table 1.
 Products Used for Reverse Transcription, PCR/qPCR and DNA Labeling.

-11151LATable 2.
+Table 2.
 Primers Used in GoTaq® Long PCR and GoTaq® PCR Systems.

 Methods

-Reverse Transcription Reactions: Reactions were performed as described in the manufacturers’ instructions for each product.
+Reverse Transcription Reactions: Reactions were performed as described in the manufacturer's instructions for each product.
 All reactions were incubated at 42°C for 50 minutes unless otherwise stated.
 GoTaq® Long PCR amplifications were prepared as described in Table 3, using 1µl of the reverse transcription reactions as template.
 See Technical Manual #TM359 for details.

 Table 3.
 GoTaq® Long PCR Master Mix Thermal Cycling Guidelines.